Formal Verification of Necessary Grounding via Successor Semantics

 These results are mechanically verified in Lean (theorems Final_BoxUnique_Proof and Final_RigidWitness_Proof), with an explicit axiom footprint restricted to propositional extensionality, ensuring full deductive transparency.

-Starting from the minimal epistemic datum “I am”, interpreted not psychologically but as a proof-object of existence, the analysis demonstrates that contingent truths require ontological grounding in Ω to avoid infinite regress, semantic incoherence, or contradiction (cf. Sections 3–5).
-The hyper-minimal axiom set guarantees that this conclusion holds across all admissible S5 models.
+Starting from the minimal ontological datum of contingent obtaining “I am” (read ontologically, not psychologically), the analysis demonstrates that contingent truths require ontological grounding in Ω to avoid infinite regress, semantic incoherence, or contradiction (cf. Sections 3–5).
+Separately, the kernel certifies the formal derivation relative to the stated axioms.
+The hyper‑minimal axiom set guarantees that this conclusion holds across all admissible S5 models.

 A direct implication is the non-self-foundation of computability: no computational process, formal system, or emergent structure can ground its own intelligibility.
 Computation presupposes grounding; it cannot supply it.